marvinweber/meme-generator-omm/backend/README.md

 ```
 Make sure to provide proper environment variables (see  `.env` file for required
 ones) while running the container.
 The `.env` file is not available in the
-container (image)!
-However, if you run the backend from the backend directory,
+container image!
-docker will automatically use the `.env` file located there to expose the
+Especially, a MongoDB server must be running "somewhere" and the URI in the
-values set into the running container.
+`.env` file must be correct and working.